SteenOmicsLab/FLEXIQuantLF/README.md

 Full usage:
 `FLEXIQuant_LF_CLI.exe -i PATH -o PATH -r TEXT [-n INTEGER] [-mc FLOAT] [-p]`

-Usage example:
+Usage example for provided test file:
-`FLEXIQuant_LF_CLI.exe -i path/to/input_file.csv -o path/to/output_folder/ -r "Control" -n 30 -mc 0.5 -p`
+`FLEXIQuant_LF_CLI.exe -i Downloads\FLEXIQuantLF-master\src\test_file_CDC27.csv -o Downloads\FLEXIQuantLF-master\src\
+-r "0h" -n 30 -mc 0.5 -p`
+(Input and output paths need to be adapted to the location of the test file on your computer.)

+Note: FLEXIQuant_LF_CLI.exe needs to be started as described above from within a console or script.
+It can't be started by double-clicking the executable file.

 **Required arguments:**
 `-i, --input_file PATH`